1.1 Background of the study

 Figure 1: The design of the analytical framework factors

-As demonstrated in the diagram, the youths in Oman may rely on the personal factors like institutional as well as social networks factors and other factors like skills, competence and wages in their process of employment search.
-Moreover, the opportunities for the youths to seek employment is frequently affected by the access to the capital as well as desired competence, and skills that a person have before joining the market of labour.
-Therefore, the analytical framework provides a vital picture on the way the information interpretation and analysis should be discussed depending on the mentioned factors in the diagram.
+As demonstrated in the diagram, the youths in Oman may rely on personal factors like institutional as well as social network factors and other factors like skills, competence and wages in their process of employment search.
+Moreover, the opportunities for youths to seek employment are frequently affected by access to capital as well as the desired competence and skills that a person has before joining the labour market.
+Therefore, the analytical framework provides a vital picture of the way the information interpretation and analysis should be discussed depending on the mentioned factors in the diagram.

 3.1.
 Introduction

-This section consist of data collection, method, research design, participants a, sampling methods, data analysis technique, data collections instruments and ethical concerns.
+This section consists of data collection, method, research design, participants, sampling methods, data analysis technique, data collection instruments and ethical concerns.
 This section will provide the research methodology that will be adopted for the study.
-The chapter will begin with an introduction, nature of the survey, justification for taking systematic review approach, collection of data.
+The chapter will begin with an introduction, the nature of the survey, the justification for taking a systematic review approach, and the collection of data.

 3.2.
 Research design

-The study mainly employed questionnaire approach and partly relied on quantitative approach.
+The study mainly employed a questionnaire approach and partly relied on a quantitative approach.
 Research design defines how the data will be collected and analyzed.
-The study employs descriptive survey.
+The study employs a descriptive survey.
 The descriptive survey described using variables and their relationship.

 3.3.
 Data collection

 The data collected will be subjected to critical analysis.
 Different theories will be adopted in analyzing quantitative data.
-The selected literature will be compared information contained will keenly read to check for their relevancy.
-The study partly employed literature search.
+The selected literature will be compared, and the information contained will be keenly read to check for relevancy.
+The study partly employed a literature search.
 This was chosen because the research is readily available in libraries as well as in online databases.
-The literature review will cover behavioral factors that are directly attributed to information security breaches in various organizations with particular interest in academic works done by previous researchers in modeling such behaviors to aid the process of a comprehending impact of these factors on information security.
+The literature review will cover behavioural factors that are directly attributed to information security breaches in various organizations, with a particular interest in academic works done by previous researchers modelling such behaviours to aid the process of comprehending the impact of these factors on information security.

 3.4.
 Sampling Method